Vinton-Shellsburg's Zach Kramer makes huge splash in season debut

 “So I talked to Mike and said, ‘You know, he likes it.
 He’s not too bad at it.
 I think what we ought to do is we’ll just work towards getting him into our third meet (of the year against Williamsburg).’”

-Levis admitted Zach was a bit nervous once he peaked at the crowd.
+Levis admitted Zach was a bit nervous once he peeked at the crowd.

 The preparation, though, had been done.